TrellixVulnTeam/SASS-1_4A5M/README.md

-# ADVANCE CSS AND SASS PROJECT 1
+# CSS AND SASS PROJECT 1
 # Go to the Project Page
 https://gulcanc.github.io/GC-SASS-1/